Hobart and William Smith Colleges: 2014 Title IX investigation

+2025 Legacy agreement with Wells College

+In June 2025, the Board of Trustees of Wells College, which had closed in 2024 due to financial troubles, entered into a legacy agreement with Hobart and William Smith.
+As part of that agreement, books, records and other items from Wells College would be held at Hobart and William Smith, and a greenspace would be named in honor of the former college.

 Campus

 Layout

 Hobart and William Smith Colleges' campus is situated on 170 acre in Geneva, New York, along the shore of Seneca Lake, the largest of the Finger Lakes.
 The campus is notable for the style of Jacobean Gothic architecture represented by many of its buildings, notably Coxe Hall, which houses the President's Office and other administrative departments.
 In contrast, the earliest buildings were built in the Federal style and the chapel is Neo-Gothic.